SAM-AEL/SAM-AEL/README.md

 # SAM-AEL

-I make apps.
-They usually work.
+Professional bug creator.
+Occasional bug fixer.

 ---

-## Current Obsessions

-- Building things that probably didn't need to exist
-- Turning "this is impossible" into "okay fine it works"
+## What I Do

+- Build React Native packages
+- Write backend logic at 2AM
+- Rename variables 17 times
-- Deleting code I wrote yesterday
+- Pretend I like PostgreSQL migrations

 ---

-## Stack
+## Tech

-TypeScript • React Native • Next.js • Node
+TypeScript • React Native • Next.js
-Supabase • PostgreSQL • Rust
+Node.js • Supabase • PostgreSQL • Rust
-And whatever gets the job done.

 ---

-## Status
+## Fun Facts

-- Compiling…
-- Shipping…
-- Refactoring something that was “final”
+- It worked on my machine.
+- I will refactor it.
+- I did not refactor it.

 ---

-> If it runs in production, it was intentional.
+> Production is just beta with confidence.